 Anna’s Restaurant (Tonsai):

-Strong drinks, great music and surpassingly good food for being right in the middle of the beach.
+Strong drinks, great music and surprisingly good food for being right in the middle of the beach.
 At 9:30PM they have a fire show nightly!

 Thai Food Favorites: